Skip to main content

 • channels (list[string], optional): Advertising channels this product is sold as (e.g., ["retail_media"], ["display", "olv"]).
 Sellers SHOULD declare channels on products that span non-obvious channels, particularly retail media, CTV/OLV, and multi-channel bundles.
 Product channels SHOULD be a subset of the union of their properties’ supported_channels.
 See Media Channel Taxonomy.

-• format_ids (list[FormatID], required): Structured format ID references.
+• format_ids (list[FormatID], conditional): Legacy named-format references.
+Products must include format_ids, format_options, or both.
 See Creative Formats.

 • shows (list[CollectionSelector], optional): Shows covered by this product, grouped by publisher.
 Each entry has publisher_domain and collection_ids referencing shows in the publisher’s adagents.json.
 See Collections and installments.